SLISEMAP: Supervised dimensionality reduction through local explanations: Definitions and algorithms

-\paragraph{Classification} In classification problems we assume that the black-box classifier outputs class-probabilities for $p$ classes.
+\paragraph{Classification} In classification problems, we assume that the black box classifier outputs class probabilities for $p$ classes.
 We use multinomial logistic regression as the white box model.
 The dependent variables are multinomial probabilities in $p$-dimensional simplex or ${\cal Y}=\{{\bf y}\in{\mathbb{R}}^p_{\ge 0}\mid\sum\nolimits_{i=1}^p{{\bf y}_i}=1\}$.
-Multinomial logistic regression can be parametrized by ${\bf b} \in \mathbb{R}^{(p-1) m}$.
+Multinomial logistic regression can be parametrised by ${\bf b} \in \mathbb{R}^{(p-1) m}$.
 The white box classification model is that of the multinomial logistic regression \citep{hastie2009},